LukeWood/theGratefulNet/README.md

 4. Optimize Network (Possibly moving to a Long Term Short Memory model)

 # Results
-After implementing my vanilla recurrent neural network, I trained it for one hour on a macbook pro.
+After implementing my vanilla recurrent neural network, I trained it for one hour on the GPU of a macbook.
 This yielded the following results:

+1.)
+Adjectives are rarely adjacent to one another.
+This is good, the network has quickly found a correlation between the classes of words (Noun, Verb, Adjective).

+2.)
+There is still a great deal of incoherent text.
+This is due to a combination of limited training resources, as well as the type of neural network.
+Vanilla recurrent neural networks are pretty poor at working with natural language.

+3.)
+Having a noun selected recently makes it much more likely to show up again in the near future.
+This is good!
+We see repetition of nouns in the original songs a great deal.

 # Samples From One Hour of Training
 [Samples of the results](https://lukewoodsmu.github.io/theGratefulNet)